Mohamad Alamin: Education

 He received his primary education at Kelatuan Primary School in Kimanis, Papar.
 He then continued his studies at Toh Puan Hajjah Rahmah Religious Secondary School in Kinarut, Papar.

 After graduating from secondary school, he obtained a Law Degree from the International Islamic University of Malaysia.

 Career

 In 1997, he was accepted as an advocate & solicitor of the Sabah & Sarawak High Court.

 Political career

-Mohamad has held various of positions throughout his political career such as President of Sabahan Affairs Council, Youth Chief of UMNO Kimanis (2004–2013), and Vice Leader of UMNO Kimanis (2013–2018).
+Mohamad has held various positions throughout his political career such as President of Sabahan Affairs Council, Youth Chief of UMNO Kimanis (2004–2013), and Vice Leader of UMNO Kimanis (2013–2018).
 He is currently the division leader of UMNO Kimanis.

 In 2013 general election, Mohamad contested for Bongawan state assembly seat for the first time.
 He won the seat by majority of 3,392 votes.

 He contested again in 2018 general election to retain the same seat.
-However, he was defeated by WARISAN candidate, Daud Yusof who is appointed as State Minister of Education.
+However, he was defeated by WARISAN candidate, Daud Yusof who was appointed as State Assistant Minister.